Incpi/Dark-CPI-Web-Extension/docs/readme/README.md

 ## Installation

 > [!WARNING]
-> No Firefox browser support yet.
+> No Firefox browser support.

-To install the SAP CPI Dark Mode Extension, please follow these steps:
+To install the Dark CPI Extension, please follow these steps:

 1. **Download the Extension:**
    - Visit the [Chrome Web Store](https://chromewebstore.google.com/detail/dark-sap-cpi/lmegddleeigeddljmdkonofmppbefneo) or [EDGE store](https://microsoftedge.microsoft.com/addons/detail/gpafgeambljleonppfbeieehlmdiffop) or search for "Dark CPI" in web-stores.